ROI and more regulations: Here's what to expect from AI in 2025

 In order to supplement the growing need for energy, the International Energy Agency expects that nearly 25pc of data centre power will come from renewable energy sources by the end of 2025.

-However, while the rate of renewables are expected to rise, the meteoric rise in the requirement of energy will ultimately result in a rise in overall energy consumption, a significant portion of which is still fossil-fuel based.
+However, while the rate of renewables are expected to rise, the meteoric rise in energy requirements will ultimately result in a rise in overall energy consumption, a significant portion of which is still fossil-fuel based.

-For example, earlier this year, Google signed an agreement with Kairos Power with the aim of transitioning towards clean energy by 2030.
-However, the software giant, which has goals to reach ‘net-zero’ carbon emissions by the end of the decade, also recorded a carbon emissions growth of nearly 50pc compared to its 2019 levels.
+For example, earlier this year, Google signed an agreement with Kairos Power to purchase nuclear energy, claiming that the deal will “accelerate the clean energy transition across the US”.
+However, the software giant, which has goals to reach net-zero carbon emissions by the end of the decade, also recorded a carbon emissions growth of nearly 50pc compared to its 2019 levels.

 Don’t miss out on the knowledge you need to succeed.
 Sign up for the Daily Brief, Silicon Republic’s digest of need-to-know sci-tech news.